Good to Know

 Mountain Guide(s): Experienced mountain guides with expertise in the Manaslu region and skiing should be part of the team.
 They will provide technical guidance, and route planning, and ensure the safety of the team members throughout the expedition.

-Skiing Guides: Specialized skiing guides with expertise in backcountry skiing and ski mountaineering should be included.
+Skiing Guides: Specialised skiing guides with expertise in backcountry skiing and ski mountaineering should be included.
 They will focus on providing instruction, technique guidance, and ensuring the safety of the skiers during descents.

 Cook(s) and Base Camp Staff: A team of cooks and support staff will be responsible for preparing meals, managing the base camp, and ensuring the expedition members have proper nutrition and support throughout their stay.